aptosis/aptos-framework/packages/aptos-framework/README.md

-# `@aptosis/faucet-sdk`
+# @aptosis/aptos-framework

-TypeScript SDK for the Aptosis faucet.
+TypeScript SDK for `AptosFramework`.

 ## License

-The Aptosis Faucet SDK is licensed under the Apache License, Version 2.0.
+The Aptos Framework SDK is licensed under the Apache License, Version 2.0.